CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.md

 **Congratulations!** we emphasized the importance of organizing SharePoint sites for efficient collaboration and management of information within organizations.
 We explored the structured "Finance" SharePoint site, showcasing its document libraries and folders.
 Leveraging Microsoft 365 Copilot, we effortlessly retrieved specific details and even summarized data from files like the "February Payroll" report.
 By integrating organized SharePoint sites with Copilot's capabilities, organizations can streamline information retrieval, enhance collaboration, and optimize productivity across teams and departments.

-### Task 1.2: Explore Creating a New Team Site (Optional)
+### Task 1.2: Explore Creating a New Team Site (Read Only)

-In this optional task, we offer users the opportunity to create a collaborative workspace on SharePoint for team projects.
+In this Read Only task, we offer users the opportunity to create a collaborative workspace on SharePoint for team projects.
 This step-by-step guide empowers users to organize a SharePoint site, establish a structured document library for monthly reports, and foster seamless collaboration among team members.
 Utilizing M365 Chat, users can explore the details present in a SharePoint team site and experiment with its functionalities at their discretion.

 - **Navigate to SharePoint:**
    - Go to the SharePoint homepage by clicking on the **SharePoint (2)** app or through the **Microsoft 365 app launcher (1)**.